Kharec/blockchain-model/README.md

 Also, I wrote an article on this, but in french.

-You can read it here (link to come).
+You can read it [here](https://blog.kharec.info/post/une-blockchain-simple-en-python/).

 ## Licence & Copyright
 This software is copyright (c) 2019 by Sandro CAZZANIGA.